-1. Partition the disk into the sizes of your choice.

-2. Create a symbolic link to the raw device; i.e., make chunk_name a symbolic link to the raw device.
+- 1. Partition the disk into the sizes of your choice. - 2.
+Create a symbolic link to the raw device; i.e., make chunk\name a symbolic link to the raw device.

 '''

-root# ln -s raw device path chunk name
+root# ln -s raw_device_path chunk_name

 '''

-This step is optional, but use a symbolic link to the device if possible.
-The reasons are as follows.
+This step is optional, but you should use a symbolic link to the device for the following reasons.